datalad-handbook/book/docs/usecases/inm7_usinghammerpants.rst

 small-chunked, partial analysis-steps, that can run fast and in parallel, making computations more efficient.

-Because researchers work more disk-space aware than before, and because the remote ``HAMMERPANTS`` data store ensures data is sufficiently backed up and easily available again, input datasets from the data store are dropped to save disk space once an analysis is finished.
+The new computational setup and configuration also aids computations at the Juelich Supercomputing centre (JSC)

 .. todo::

    Add how the cluster aids computing jobs at the JSC

+Because researchers work more disk-space aware than before, and because the remote ``HAMMERPANTS`` data store ensures data is sufficiently backed up and easily available again, input datasets from the data store are dropped to save disk space once an analysis is finished.

 Step-by-Step
 ^^^^^^^^^^^^

+.. findoutmore:: TODO !!!
+Expand this for a glossary in specific location names

+   - ``cfg_inm7``: An INM-7 specific run-procedure that configures ...
+     Can either be applied with ``datalad create -c inm7 <name>`` or ``datalad run-procedure cfg_inm7``
+   - ``install_ria_ephemeral``: procedure for long-term archival at JSC (?)
+   - ``ria-layout-version``: ??
+   - ``inm7-storage``: dataset sibling, to...
+   - ``inm7``: dataset sibling, to...

 Once the ``HAMMERPANTS`` storage is set up, only experienced, specialized data curation, system administration, and maintenance personnel has write access to it.
-This ensure that organizational and file name standards are kept, prevents accidental changes or deletion of data, rules out that multiple duplicates of datasets exist, and leads to standardized workflows for applications for datasets and their download.
+This ensures that organizational and file name standards are kept, prevents accidental changes or deletion of data, rules out that multiple duplicates of datasets exist, and leads to standardized workflows for applications for datasets and the download of such dataset from their sources.

 On the level of users ``$HOME`` directories and the compute cluster, sensible limits and rules prevent blatant misuse of computational infrastructure and